Vyral/nick-shivers/_posts/2018-05-03-how-sell-a-home-save-a-child-helps-children-in-need-around-the-globe.md

 I got involved with an organization called Forward Edge International, but I realized there was something more I could do.
 I believe everyone wants to make a difference, but sometimes you just don’t know how.
 That’s when my good friend Eric Hatch and I started Sell a Home, Save a Child.

 What is Sell a Home, Save a Child?
-It’s is a movement.
-More specifically, its a collaboration of agents, title companies, mortgage representatives, builders, transaction coordinators, and other professionals in the real estate industry all around the country who want to make a difference in kids’ lives.
+It’s a movement.
+More specifically, it's a collaboration of agents, title companies, mortgage representatives, builders, transaction coordinators, and other professionals in the real estate industry all around the country who want to make a difference in kids’ lives.

 {% include pullquote.html %}

 **For every home sold through this program, we donate 10% of our commission to Forward Edge International** to help transform the lives of children in Cuba, Haiti, Nicaragua, Kenya, Mexico, and the US.
 Our goal last year was to raise $1 million.
 We fell just short of that mark, but we still raised $900,000.
-That sum can make a big difference in a lot of kids’ live around the globe.
+That sum can make a big difference in a lot of kids’ lives around the globe.

 How can you partner up with Sell a Home, Save a Child? **If you have a home you need to sell or you know someone who does, give us a call.** For the first home we sell each month, we donate 100% of our commission to Forward Edge International instead of just 10%.
 Some lucky seller out there will not only get top dollar for their home, but they’ll donate to a good cause at no cost to them whatsoever.